graphqlcrud/spec/docs/spec-getOne.md

 ## Get single object

-Fetching the note by id can be enabled by specifying id as element.
+Fetching an object by id can be enabled by specifying id as element.
-Id can be mapped to id of the object on the resolver level.
+Id can represent any particular id that object has

 ```graphql
 getNote(id: ID!): Note